AndrewBartholomew62/Andrew-Bartholomew-braid/README.md

 # braid-programme

-The braid programme was originally written in support of work done with Roger Fenn to calculate matrix representations of virtual braid groups.
+The braid programme was originally written to calculate matrix representations of virtual braid groups.
 It has evolved to include tasks that relate to virtual knots, long knots, welded knots and knotoids but that do not involve a braid representation.
 However, in the absence of anything better, the name 'braid' has been retained for the programme.

 The tools provided by the programme support the following: